NunoSempere/clarivoyance/list/index.md

   - Relevance: lots of people think this resolving 'yes' is a proxy for 'AI won't go from below human intelligence to far, far above human intelligence in a very short space of time', aka "slow takeoff".)

 - ★ Chance bitcoin stays below $10k for over 6 months by (2025/2028/2032)?
-  - Relevance: this would presumably lead to a lot of people working in crypto quitting for other lines of work, which ★might★ lead to a flood of talent in to AI/machine learning, increasing the speed of capabilities progress.
+  - Relevance: this would presumably lead to a lot of people working in crypto quitting for other lines of work, which might lead to a flood of talent in to AI/machine learning, increasing the speed of capabilities progress.

 - ★ How long does the reference class of "highly ambitious but feasible technology that a serious STEM field is explicitly trying to develop" generally take to develop?
   - Relevance: 'human-level' AI is such a technology; relevant to Davidson report